ClemensRoegner/MandelboxRenderer/README.txt

 --> Run
 The executable takes the following parameters (seperated via a blank):
 * [REQUIRED] <filename> - the first parameter passed to the application must be a valid file location.
+Use the ending .bmp to save as a bitmap file.
+All other endings will result in a PFM file.
 * [OPTIONAL] width:<pixels> - Width of the desired image in pixels
 * [OPTIONAL] height:<pixels> - Height of the desired image in pixels
 * [OPTIONAL] fov:<degrees> - Field of view of the camera.
 Allowed range: from 30 to 120 degrees (clamped automatically)